 The New York State Department of Health Physician Office Laboratory Evaluation Program (POLEP), under contract with the Center for Medicare and Medicaid Services (CMS), is responsible for managing activities related to administration of the federal program implementing the Clinical Laboratory Improvement Amendment of 1988 (CLIA) for physician office laboratories (POL) throughout New York.

-CLIA federal regulations apply unless the State has enacted laws relating to laboratory requirements that are equal to or more stringent than CLIA requirements.
+CLIA federal regulations apply unless the State has enacted laws relating to laboratory requirements that are equal to, or more stringent than, CLIA requirements.

-CLIA defines a clinical laboratory as any facility which performs laboratory testing on materials derived from the human body, for the purpose of providing information for the diagnosis, treatment or prevention of disease or the assessment of a health condition.
-Testing includes procedures to determine, measure or describe the presence or absence of various substances, components or organisms in the human body.
-An objective of the CLIA program is to ensure the accuracy, reliability and timeliness of test results regardless of where the test was performed.
+CLIA defines a clinical laboratory as any facility which performs laboratory testing on materials derived from the human body for the purpose of providing information for the diagnosis, treatment or prevention of disease or the assessment of a health condition.
+Testing includes procedures to determine, measure or describe the presence or absence of various substances, components, or organisms in the human body.
+An objective of the CLIA program is to ensure the accuracy, reliability, and timeliness of test results regardless of where the test was performed.
 Standards applied to laboratory personnel and procedures are based on test complexity and potential harm to the patient.
-These tests may be designated as waived, moderate, high complexity testing, as categorized by the FDA.
+These tests may be designated as waived, moderate, or high complexity testing, as categorized by the FDA.

 Waived tests include test systems cleared by the FDA for home use and those tests approved for waiver under the CLIA criteria.
-Although CLIA requires that waived tests must be simple and have a low risk for erroneous results, this does not mean that waived tests are completely error-proof
+Although CLIA requires that waived tests must be simple and have a low risk for erroneous results, this does not mean that waived tests are completely error-proof.

 CLIA categorization is determined after the FDA has cleared or approved a marketing submission.
-The FDA determines the test’s complexity by reviewing the package insert test instructions, and using a criteria “scorecard” to categorize a test as moderate or high complexity.
+The FDA determines the test’s complexity by reviewing the package insert test instructions and using a criteria “scorecard” to categorize a test as moderate or high complexity.
 Each test is graded for level of complexity by assigning scores of 1, 2, or 3 for each of the seven criteria on the scorecard.